simply-nicky/cbc/README.md

 ## compilation

 It's a package called cbc, with which you can conduct a diffraction simulation.
-See usage examples: [go to cbc structure](#cbc-structure)
+See usage examples: [go to cbc package structure](#cbc-package-structure)

 Required dependencies: